 Skip to main content

-Whilst it is possible to find a property being sold directly by the seller either from a friend's recommendation, or by calling the phone number on a 'Se Vende' (for sale) sign or from a website the are many advantages in having a professional agent undertake the negotiation for you.
+Whilst it is possible to find a property being sold directly by the seller, either from a friend's recommendation, or by calling the phone number on a 'Se Vende' (for sale) sign or from a website, the are many advantages in having a professional agent locate a property and undertake the negotiation for you.

 The initial research phase of a property search takes several weeks, during which time the buyers agent investigates and assess all the options located across the whole market, openly listed properties, private sales and ‘under the radar’ offers.
 Initially they investigate the immediate environment, looking for negatives such as road noise and empty building land nearby, moving on to internal inspections once we have excluded properties with problems.
 If there are negatives, they will flag them up, nothing is hidden.
 This is the legwork and due diligence that few overseas buyers have the time or knowledge to do themselves.
 Buyers agents write detailed reports for the client and help them develop a shortlist for viewing.